 What qualifications are needed to be a tutor?

 Guardians need at least a high school diploma to work with students.
 Diplomas also allow tutors to continue their education at community colleges or four-year universities if they choose to study teaching or become subject matter experts.
-There are multiple avenues of training for tutors.
+There are multiple avenues of training for tutors, such as taking advantage of the services of Profs online history tutors.
 Guardians need at least a high school degree before they can apply for certification or start tutoring younger students.

 They will need a bachelor's degree before they are qualified to find work with a mentoring agency or organization.
 Usually, a tutor needs at least a high school diploma and extensive knowledge in the subjects they intend to teach.
 If a tutor plans to focus on teaching elementary or middle school students, then he needs at least a high school diploma.
 To teach high school and college students, tutors must have at least a college degree with a specialization in the subject they intend to teach.